 The Canterbury Hostel is centrally located with the world-famous Canterbury Cathedral just 1.3 kilometres away.

-There is a Sainsbury store just 400 meters away for all your food supplies and the ferries from Dover are located just 30 minutes away.
-This hostel is the perfect launching point to catch a ferry to France
+There is a Sainsbury store just 400 meters away for all your food supplies.
+The white cliffs of Dover, Sandwich and the channel tunnel are located just 30 minutes away.
+This hostel is the perfect launching point to catch a ferry to France or to do one of the popular Uk walking routes along the White Cliffs.

 About the Author